Surrender of General Botho Elster: Surrender

 The German march from Issoudun to Beaugency through territory controlled by the Resistance was more of triumph than humiliation.
 "They swaggered, they flaunted their standards and flags.
 They even sang German marching songs as they went through the villages where...only one week before, they had murdered local people."
 Clutton and his Jedburgh team and Sam Magill and his platoon were among those who escorted the Germans to Beaugency.
-A worry during the march was that the Germans might loot the Chateau de Valencay where art treasures from the Louvre such as the Winged Victory of Samothrace and the Venus de Milo were hidden for safekeeping.
-Magill's platoon laid down land mines in the entrance road to the Chateau to ensure that no German soldiers passed that way.
+A worry during the march was that the Germans might loot the Château de Valençay where art treasures from the Louvre such as the Winged Victory of Samothrace and the Venus de Milo were hidden for safekeeping.
+Magill's platoon laid down land mines on the entrance road to the Chateau to ensure that no German soldiers passed that way.

 On September 17, 1944, with newsreel cameras rolling in what was described "as the best covered surrender of this, or any war," a formal surrender ceremony was conducted on the Beagency bridge over the Loire River with Generals Elster, Macon, and Otto P. Weyland of the Army Air Force presiding.
 No representatives of the French Resistance were invited to the ceremony.
 Sam Magill was belatedly invited to stand among the colonels and generals, causing some consternation that a mere lieutenant was "gate-crashing."
 Magill was later invited to Paris and allotted four minutes to tell the story of his platoon to the media.

 The French Resistance was excluded from the surrender and its "most tangible contribution" to the liberation of France "was not even registered in the annals."

 Elster surrendered 754 officers, 18,850 men, and two women.
 The equipment surrendered included 400 trucks, 1,000 wagons, 2,000 horses, and 4,000 automatic weapons, plus armored cars, artillery and small arms.